kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 1. Minimise the total "surface area" of the tech.
 This means writing as little code as possible.
 1. Minimise the amount of "meta engineering".
 Although it has its time and place, a lot of tech time can be wasted on automating everything and chasing 100% code coverage.

 Number 2 and 3 are hard to achieve while still maintaining speed and stability.
-They have been largely satisfied because of the following:
+At Nimbus they have been largely satisfied because of the following:

 - We use functional programming *concepts* as much as we can (without going overboard).
 When Nimbus started we used Phoenix (Elixir).
 Eventually we decided to build iOS/Android apps which required introducing another language.
-I chose React Native and started moving our code to Javascript.
-If I was to start again I would use Typescript, but for now I'm happy with es6 and the functional approach to writing code has persisted.
+I chose React Native and started moving our codebase to Javascript.
+If I was to start again I might use Typescript, but for now I'm happy with es6 and the functional approach to writing code has persisted, even without a functional language.
 - Compile time "validation".
 Our products all have to be _built_, and in that process they use [Prettier](https://prettier.io/) to format the code consistently.
-If the build or the formatter fail, it is a soft-check that there is a code error.
+If the build or the formatter fail, it's soft validation that there is a code error.
 This means that I haven't been chasing unit tests at all.
-Instead I use [Sentry](https://sentry.io) to capture all errors in Dev and Prod and I patch them immediately (a benefit of React Native is that you can do "over the air" updates without a full store deployment).
+Instead I use [Sentry](https://sentry.io) to capture all errors in Dev and Prod and I patch them immediately (a benefit of React Native is that you can do "over the air" updates to mobile apps without a full App Store deployment).
 - Relying heavily on the database.
 I'll elaborate on this later but our Postgres database is the work horse of our tech stack.
 - Using solid and well-tested opensource tools.
 It's crazy how much free value there is in the tech world and I'm past the stage of reimplementing every cool piece of tech I hear about.